In this article, we are going to show you how to choose an ecommerce service provider.

 - You have to follow all rules and policies

-- You may have to pay extra for features like a blog
+- You may have to pay extra for some features

-Think of a platform website as your own eStore.
-Although you don’t own it, you’re in charge of marketing, social media, pricing, product descriptions, blogging, etc. The platform handles hosting, sales transactions, and most have tax support.
+Think of a platform website as your own online store.
+Although you don’t own it, you’re in charge of advertising, social media, pricing, product descriptions, blogging, etc. The platform handles hosting, sales transactions, and most have tax support.

 Build Your Own Website

-A website is a long-term goal for many eStores.
-It’s property that you own.
+A website is a long-term goal for many online stores.
+It’s a property that you own.
 You decide exactly how it’s run and what it looks like.
-You can do anything you want, since you own it.
+You can do anything you want since you own it.
 And you can buy and sell it like the real-estate that it actually is.

-Although you’re responsible for hosting, design and upkeep of your own website, you have many easy eCommerce choices.
+Although you’re responsible for hosting, design, and upkeep of your own website, you have many easy ecommerce choices.
 You don’t have to build your own checkout system, as you can easily install a plugin that handles sales transactions.
-Plus, many eCommerce options integrate with the most common website technology like WordPress and Blogger.
+Plus, many ecommerce service providers integrate with the most common website technology like WordPress and Blogger.

 I know it can sound overwhelming, but this is a great choice if you’re a blogger who already has a site.